seafooood/andrew-seaford.co.uk/content/posts/programming/python/demologging/index.md

 +++
-title = 'Demologging'
-date = 2024-06-01T21:59:04+01:00
+title = 'How To Create a Log in Python 3' date = 2024-06-01T21:59:04+01:00
 draft = false
 tags=['programming', 'code', 'python', 'python3']
 +++

-## How To Create a Log in Python 3

 In this article, we will add logging to a simple Python script.